williamouyang/okta.github.io/_source/docs/api/resources/authn.md

 ### Application Types

-The behavior of the Okta Authentication API varies depending on the type of application.
+The behavior of the Okta Authentication API varies depending on the type of your application and your org's security policies such as the **Okta Sign-On Policy**, **MFA Enrollment Policy**, or **Password Policy**.

+> Policy evaluation is conditional on the [client request context](../getting_started/design_principles.html#client-request-context) such as IP address.

 #### Public Application